clevelandpenclub/clevelandpenclub.github.io/_posts/2024-11-7-Happy-Aftermath-of-Fountain-Pen-Day-and-Ohio-Pen-Show-Weekend.md

+---
+title: Happy Aftermath of Fountain Pen Day and Ohio Pen Show Weekend!
+---

 Greetings fountain pen locals!
 Happy aftermath of Fountain Pen Day and Ohio Pen Show weekend!
 Hope your pens and inks are bringing you much joy.

 I am excited to begin a pen club here in sunny Cleveland, Ohio.
 You received this email because you expressed interest at the Ohio Pen Show.